I love visiting National Trust houses, so when we went to Beningborough

 One of the first things we saw was the splashes of purple from the crocuses

 and spring flowers starting to bloom.
-The snowdrops were also out already
+The snowdrops were also out.
+Afterwards, we walked

-along the driveway to the entrance and back along by the river Ouse.
+along the driveway to the entrance and back beside the River Ouse.